 - Stress fracture: This is a fracture of the bone that occurs after repeated mechanical stress.
 In the nursing home setting, a stress fracture could go unnoticed for an extended time and become more severe over time.
 Early treatment of these fractures is important for a full recovery.

-Contact Brown & Barron online today to schedule a free case review with a with a falls and fractures lawyer serving Baltimore.
+Contact Brown & Barron online today to schedule a free case review with a falls and fractures lawyer serving Baltimore.

 At Brown & Barron, We Bring Your Family Into Our Family